Blog · Review Essay · Last reviewed June 25, 2026

 Interface as Territory

 The most famous invention is cyberspace, but the important move is political.
 The interface is not a screen laid over reality.
-It is a territory where money, agency, identity, and conflict operate.
+It is territory where money, agency, identity, and conflict operate.
 Data is not passive.
-It is guarded, stolen, traded, weaponized, and inhabited.
+It is guarded, stolen, traded, weaponized, and made inhabitable by people who learn its affordances the way citizens learn streets.

 Bodies as Infrastructure